William Gott: Death

 In August 1942, British Prime Minister Winston Churchill removed General Sir Claude Auchinleck as Commander-in-Chief Middle East and acting General Officer Commanding Eighth Army.
 Gott's aggressive, somewhat impetuous, personality appealed to Churchill, and he was strongly recommended by Anthony Eden, who had served with Gott during the First World War.
 Gott was therefore chosen to take over Eighth Army.
 This was despite the reservations of Auchinleck and General Sir Alan Brooke, the Chief of the Imperial General Staff (CIGS).
 Brooke knew Gott very well and had a high opinion of his abilities.
-However, a number of factors, including a personal interview with Gott on 5 August (during which Brooke realised that Gott had "tried most of his ideas on the Boche") led Brooke to conclude that "We want someone with new ideas and plenty of confidence in them" and that Gott was tired and had temporarily lost his drive, having been in the desert since the start of the war.
+However, a number of factors caused Brooke to feel that Gott was not ready for army command at that time.
+During a personal interview with Gott on 5 August, Brooke realised that Gott had "tried most of his ideas on the Boche".
+This led Brooke to conclude that "We want someone with new ideas and plenty of confidence in them", and Gott did not fit this requirement.
+Brooke observed that Gott was tired and had temporarily lost his drive, having been in the desert since the start of the war.
 He also felt that Gott needed more experience before taking an army command.

-Before he could take up his post, Gott was killed when the transport plane he was travelling in was shot down and destroyed while returning to Cairo from the battle area.
+Gott was killed when the transport plane he was travelling in was shot down and destroyed while returning to Cairo from the front.
 The aircraft, a Bristol Bombay of No. 216 Squadron RAF flown by 19-year-old Flight Sergeant Hugh "Jimmy" James, was intercepted and shot down by Unteroffizier Bernd Schneider and Emil Clade of Jagdgeschwader 27 (Fighter Wing 27).
-With both engines out, the pilot had made a successful crash landing, but two German Messerschmitt Bf 109 fighters attacked the crashed plane, strafing it until the Bombay was totally wrecked.
-Those who were unable to escape from the downed Bombay (including Gott) were killed.
+With both engines out, the pilot had made a crash landing, but two German Messerschmitt Bf 109 fighters attacked the crashed plane, strafing it until the Bombay was destroyed.
+Those who were unable to escape from the Bombay (including Gott) were killed.
 Gott's body was buried at the El Alamein War Cemetery.
-His replacement was Lieutenant-General Bernard Montgomery, who had been Brooke's preferred choice.
-The Burg el Arab–Heliopolis route was "considered so safe that no escort had been found necessary for Winston [Churchill] when we flew out" but an individual German plane driven out of high altitude combat came across the slow transport plane.
-It was later reported that multiple Messerschmitt Bf 109s attacked the ill-fated transport plane.
-The Germans knew before the British that Gott was dead: the German air crews had been greeted on their return to base with: "Congratulations, gentlemen.
-You have just killed General Strafer Gott, the new commander of 8th Army!"
-It is thought the Germans broke the code used by a loquacious American air attaché in Cairo, Bonner Fellers, and intercepted an operational broadcast.
+His replacement was Lieutenant-General Bernard Montgomery, who had been Brooke's choice.
+The Burg el Arab–Heliopolis route was "considered so safe that no escort had been found necessary for Winston [Churchill] when we flew out" but a German plane driven out of high altitude combat came across the slow transport plane.
+It was later reported that Messerschmitt Bf 109s attacked the ill-fated transport plane.
+The Germans knew before the British that Gott was dead: the German air crews had been greeted on their return to base with "Congratulations, gentlemen.
+You have just killed General Strafer Gott, the new commander of the 8th Army!"
+It is thought the Germans broke the code used by a loquacious American air attaché in Cairo, Bonner Fellers and intercepted an operational broadcast.